The Beatles: Controversies, Revolver and final tour

 Capitol Records, from December 1963 when it began issuing Beatles recordings for the US market, exercised complete control over format, compiling distinct US albums from the band's recordings and issuing songs of their choosing as singles.
 (Note: It was not until Sgt.
 Pepper's Lonely Hearts Club Band in 1967 that a Beatles album was released with identical track listings in both the UK and the US.)
 In June 1966, the Capitol LP Yesterday and Today caused an uproar with its cover, which portrayed the grinning Beatles dressed in butcher's overalls, accompanied by raw meat and mutilated plastic baby dolls.
 According to Beatles biographer Bill Harry, it has been incorrectly suggested that this was meant as a satirical response to the way Capitol had "butchered" the US versions of the band's albums.
 Thousands of copies of the LP had a new cover pasted over the original; an unpeeled "first-state" copy fetched $10,500 at a December 2005 auction.
 In England, meanwhile, Harrison met sitar maestro Ravi Shankar, who agreed to train him on the instrument.

-During a tour of the Philippines the month after the Yesterday and Today furore, the Beatles unintentionally snubbed the nation's first lady, Imelda Marcos, who had expected them to attend a breakfast reception at the Presidential Palace.
+The Beatles toured Japan the month after the Yesterday and Today furore, facing death threats from Japanese conservatives due to the Beatles unknowingly performing at the Budokan Stadium, which was designated as a place to revere Japan's war dead.
+When they toured the Philippines a few days later, the Beatles unintentionally snubbed the nation's first lady, Imelda Marcos, who had expected them to attend a breakfast reception at the Presidential Palace.
 When presented with the invitation, Epstein politely declined on the band members' behalf, as it had never been his policy to accept such official invitations.
 They soon found that the Marcos regime was unaccustomed to taking no for an answer.
 The resulting riots endangered the group and they escaped the country with difficulty.
 Immediately afterwards, the band members visited India for the first time.

 We're more popular than Jesus now; I don't know which will go first – rock 'n' roll or Christianity.